VainF/Torch-Pruning/benchmarks/prunability/readme.md

 ## YOLO v7

 This script (adapted from [yolov7 - detect.py](https://github.com/WongKinYiu/yolov7/blob/main/detect.py)) provides a basic example of pruning YOLOv7, but it does not include any code for fine-tuning.
-As such, it is intended as a starting point for those interested in exploring YOLOv7 pruning, and further work are required to fintune the pruned model's performance using the [official training script](https://github.com/WongKinYiu/yolov7/blob/main/train.py).
+As such, it is intended as a starting point for those interested in exploring YOLOv7 pruning, and further efforts are required to fintune the pruned model's performance using the [official training script](https://github.com/WongKinYiu/yolov7/blob/main/train.py).

 ```bash
 git clone https://github.com/WongKinYiu/yolov7.git